Jerome-openclassroom/Lyra_irrigation_mobile/README.md

    - Reception of structured data
    - Call to fine-tuned Lyra model
    - Auto-generation of professional irrigation recommendation

+## 🕰️ Historical Note

+This dataset represents an early-stage prototype of the Lyra Irrigation model.
+It was primarily used to validate the processing pipeline and assess the feasibility of an AI-based approach to agronomic diagnosis and irrigation decision support.

+⚠️ The dataset contains repeated sequences (approx. 10 unique rows × 15), and is not meant for production-grade fine-tuning.
+It serves as a historical trace of the initial development phase of the Lyra series.

+A more robust and diverse dataset (v2) is planned for future iterations, with greater variability across soil, weather, and crop parameters.

 ## 🔍 Prompt-based Testing